2XL TrophyLite Rally

 2XL TrophyLite Rally is a racing video game developed by American studio 2XL Games and released on June 10, 2010, for iOS.

 Critical reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Pocket Gamer said: "Best described as the Desert Megan Fox, 2XL TrophyLite Rally looks beautiful, handles well, but lacks variation, challenge, and depth."
 Gamezebo called it "A brilliantly constructed racer that's missing its heart."